Trump, advisers charged in Georgia for 2020 election overthrow scheme | Politics

 - United States

 Former U.S. President Donald Trump was hit with a fourth set of criminal charges when a Georgia grand jury issued a sweeping indictment accusing him of trying to overturn his 2020 election loss to Democrat Joe Biden.
-The charges, brought late on Monday by Fulton County District Attorney Fani Willis, add to the legal woes facing Trump, the front-runner in the race for the Republican nomination for the 2024 presidential election.
+The charges, brought late on Monday by Fulton County District Attorney Fani Willis and which Trump called a "witch hunt", add to the legal woes facing the former president, the front-runner in the race for the Republican nomination for the 2024 election.

 The sprawling 98-page indictment listed 19 defendants and 41 criminal counts in all.
 All of the defendants were charged with racketeering, which is used to target members of organized crime groups and carries a penalty of up to 20 years in prison.
 Mark Meadows, Trump's former White House chief of staff, and lawyers Rudy Giuliani and John Eastman were among those charged.